oleksiikolomiietssnapp/swift-coverage-action/README.md

 ## Features

 - 🧪 Runs Swift tests with coverage enabled using **Swift Testing** framework
-- 📊 Generates coverage reports in markdown table format
+- 📊 Generates coverage reports in markdown table format with **multi-target support**
 - 💬 Automatically comments on pull requests with coverage data
+- 🎯 **Detects and reports coverage for each target separately** (Swift Package Manager)
-- 🔧 Configurable Xcode version, project name, and source paths
+- 🔧 Configurable Xcode version, project name, source paths, and working directory
 - 📤 Outputs coverage percentage for use in other jobs
 - ✅ **Compatible with latest Swift Testing library**